 Think of HDL as the 5th Avenue carrier and the LDL carrier as the Canal Street knockoff.

 Your body is ALWAYS capable of making 5th Avenue products.
 Just feed it the right stuff.
 Like fat.

-Congrats for getting this far along in my nerd safari.
+Congrats for getting this far along in my geeky magic carpet ride.
 You’re about 1/2 way through.
 If you want the simple supplementary checklist and Quickstart Guide to Keto and Fasting as a PDF download, get it right here.
 It’s free.

 SUPERPOWER 4: Reverses prediabetes and Type 2 Diabetes (through improved Insulin resistance)